jayantasamaddar/quick-reference/aws/databases/dynamodb/README.md

 # DynamoDB: Basics

-## Components
+## Tables

 - DynamoDB is made of **Tables**
 - Each Table has a **primary key** (must be decided at creation time)
 - Each table can have an infinite number of **rows** / **items**
 - Each row / item has **attributes** (can be added over time / can be null)
 - Each row / item can have a maximum size of `400 KB`

-- Data types supported are:
+- **Data types** supported are:

   - **Scalar types**: String, Number, Boolean, Binary, Null
   - **Document types**: List, Map
   - **Set types**: String sets, Number sets, Binary sets

+- **[Auto-Scaling](https://aws.amazon.com/blogs/database/amazon-dynamodb-auto-scaling-performance-and-cost-optimization-at-any-scale/)**: When a DynamoDB Table is created the default capacity setting is auto-scaling.
+For a table where it auto-scaling is not active, you can enable it.

 ---